Raynaud's - Newly Diagnosed

 What is Raynaud's disease?

 In Raynaud's, small blood vessels within the extremities such as the hands, feet, fingers and toes are over-sensitive to even the slightest changes in temperature, cold conditions and sometimes stress.
-It is named after Maurice Raynaud, the physician who first identified it, and is also known as Raynaud's syndrome or Raynaud's phenomenon.
+The condition is also known as Raynaud's syndrome or Raynaud's phenomenon.
+It is named after Maurice Raynaud, the physician who first identified it.

 There are two types of Raynaud's - primary and secondary.
 In primary Raynaud's, the symptoms are often mild with no other associated health issues.
 Secondary Raynaud's may be more severe and usually involves another health condition, such as scleroderma.

 What causes Raynaud's?

-Raynaud's itself is thought to be caused by disruptions to the nerves that control blood vessels, making them over-sensitive to temperature changes, especially the cold.
-There is some evidence that it could be hereditary as several cases sometimes occur within a family; however many people with primary Raynaud's never know why their condition developed.
+Raynaud's is thought to be caused by disruptions to the nerves that control blood vessels, making them over-sensitive to temperature changes, especially the cold.
+There is some evidence that it could be hereditary as several cases sometimes occur within a family; however, many people with primary Raynaud's never know why their condition developed.

 What happens during a Raynaud's attack?

-A Raynaud's attack may be triggered by cold conditions or sudden changes in temperature and sometimes by emotional stress.
-The blood vessels in the extremities become narrower, and the blood flow is restricted.
+A Raynaud's attack may be triggered by cold conditions or sudden changes in temperature, and sometimes by emotional stress.
+The blood vessels in the extremities become narrower, and blood flow is restricted.
 When you have Raynaud's, this response is exaggerated, causing the skin colour to change from white, to blue, to red.
 A Raynaud's attack can be painful, especially as the circulation returns.